-If the Tao Te Ching is any guide, attachment is always good.
+The Tao Te Ching hints that at least some attachment is always good.
 As chapter 1 allows, Always allow yourself to have desires in order to observe its manifestations.
-It helps to consider how desire and attachment relate here.
-I consider desire to be like the glue of attachment — although beneath it all lays the foundation: need and fear.
-(See Fear Is The Bottom Line, Reward, Fear & Need, and Fear Rules)
+It helps to consider how desire and attachment relate.
+I consider desire to be like the glue of attachment.
+Although beneath it all lays the foundation: need and fear.
+(See Fear Is The Bottom Line, Reward, Fear & Need, and Fear Rules.)

-Attachment and its cohort desire have bad reputations in some quarters.
-The problematic side lies in lack of balance.
-Indeed, non-attachment can be a little dangerous when it goes too far.
+Attachment and desire have bad reputations in some quarters.
+True, these easily cause imbalance.
+Yet, lack of desire and any resulting non-attachment can also be precarious when it goes too far.
 After all, life and attachment go hand in hand.
-They correlate: life=attachment, death=detachment.
+They correlate: life ≅ attachment, death ≅ detachment.

 life -> attaches